kanchantewary/learn-pyspark/notes/poc.md

 3. kafka-elasticsearch: write a python program to read a kafka topic and write into elasticsearch(bonsai hosted cluster)
 4. elasticsearch-kibana: build some basic dashboard using the data
 5. run them end to end to create real-time dashboard

+Approach 2 - we write in ES straight from spark, like [here](https://www.bmc.com/blogs/write-apache-spark-elasticsearch-python/)